The Cotton Club (film): Box office

-The Cotton Club was released on December 14, 1984, in the United States and Canada on 808 screens and grossed $2.9 million on its opening weekend, fifth place behind Beverly Hills Cop, Dune, City Heat and 2010.
+December 2, 1984, Section 1, Page 46).
+It was released on December 14, 1984, in the United States and Canada on 808 screens and grossed $2.9 million on its opening weekend, fifth place behind Beverly Hills Cop, Dune, City Heat and 2010: The Year We Make Contact.
 Evans took the blame for hiring Coppola while Coppola responded that if he had not been hired, the film would have never been made.
 Evans said that Coppola made the budget escalate dramatically by rejecting the script, hiring his own crew, and falling behind schedule.
 The film was a commercial failure, grossing just under $26 million against a $58 million budget.
 After the film's release stock traders began selling Orion Pictures shares with the expectation that the studio would suffer financially.